NathanVuSwinburne/Structural-Defect-Detection-AI-for-Structural-Engineering/README.md

 👷‍♀️ Smarter Inspections.
 Safer Structures.
 Built for the Real World.

 This project presents a comprehensive computer vision system that leverages the YOLOv8 architecture to automatically detect and classify structural defects, with a focus on telecommunications towers.
 Designed for real-time performance, it integrates seamlessly into industrial workflows, offering a reliable, scalable, and user-friendly AI solution.
+In the future, we want to integrate the AI model into drones and cameras as embedded AI systems capable of detecting structural defects on-site and retrieving actionable data.

 ---